duranserkan/DRN-Project/README.md

 ## About Project
 DRN Project is not another framework that will `bite the dust.` It is more than a simple framework.
 It is a distilled knowledge that contains:
-- [X] A nexus app to manage microservices
+- [X] A beautiful framework to work with
 - [X] Management best practices
 - [X] Engineering manifest
-- [X] Reference documents
+- [X] Reference documents for design, architecture and microservices
-- [X] A beautiful framework to work with.
+- [ ] A nexus app to manage microservices

 This project is result of a productive and curious mindset that respects good solutions and best practices of others while enjoys from creating its own.